Labubu: Psychological concerns and bans

 In 2025, members of the Federation Council in Russia, including Ekaterina Altabaeva and Tatiana Butskaya, proposed banning Labubu dolls.
 They cited the doll's "terrifying appearance" and its potential negative influence on children's mental health, alongside the lack of Russian language labeling on packaging.
 Similarly, authorities in the Kurdistan Region of Iraq seized over 4,000 Labubu dolls and imposed a ban, alleging that the toy could influence children's behavior and attract demonic spirits.

 Labubu has been associated with conspiracy theories linking it to the ancient Mesopotamian demon Pazuzu, primarily due to its sharp-toothed grin and eerie aesthetic.
 These theories gained popularity on platforms like TikTok and Reddit, with some users claiming supernatural experiences and even destroying their dolls in public.
 Pakistani actress Mishi Khan also voiced concern, warning that the dolls may attract negative spiritual energy or jinn.
 Designers and cultural analysts, however, have dismissed these claims, stating that the character draws from European folklore and does not contain occult symbolism.

 Marketing criticism and overconsumption

 Labubu is sold using a blind box model, which has been criticized for encouraging overconsumption and emotional dependency through artificial scarcity.
 Critics argue that this approach leads to obsessive collecting, financial exploitation, and the promotion of materialist values.
 Some editorials have referred to the fan culture surrounding Labubu as a reflection of modern consumer idolatry.

 Counterfeits and quality concerns

 The popularity of Labubu has led to widespread counterfeiting.
 Imitation dolls, often called "Lafufu", have been sold globally, prompting legal action by Pop Mart, including a lawsuit against 7-Eleven in California for selling counterfeit toys.
 Generally, fake Labubus have invalid, blurry QR codes on the box and lack Pop Mart branding.
 Additionally, many fake Labubus have more than 9 teeth.
+Concerns have also been raised about dolls that contain Xinjiang cotton prohibited under the Uyghur Forced Labor Prevention Act.

+South Park episode

+In 2025, a South Park episode titled "Wok Is Dead" featured the dolls, which, in the show, become more expensive due to Donald Trump's tariffs.
+In the episode, the dolls are also used for Satanic rituals.

+FIFA

+Labubu appeared at the Mexican part of the 2026 FIFA World Cup opening ceremony as part of a collaboration with FIFA, which involved a collection including doll-related accessories.